Skip to content

 When paper is genuinely fine

-A one or two person operation where you are on the job with everyone, every day, does not need software to know who worked.
-You already know.
-Paper is cheap, it never has a dead battery, and there is nothing to learn.
 Its ceiling is memory and legibility: the times are written after the fact from recollection, the sheet gets rained on or lost, and re-keying it into payroll is a manual copy every week.
-The moment you are no longer standing next to every worker, paper stops telling you anything you did not already assume.
+The moment you're no longer standing next to every worker, paper stops telling you anything you didn't already assume.

 When a spreadsheet is genuinely fine